ivangfr/springboot-keycloak-openldap/README.md

 ### jwt.io

-With [jwt.io](https://jwt.io) you can inform the JWT token you have received from Keycloak and the online tool decodes the token, showing the header and payload of the token.
+With [jwt.io](https://jwt.io) you can inform the JWT token you have received from Keycloak and the online tool decodes the token, showing its header and payload.